sdegutis/immaculatalibrary.com/fathers.md

 To which are added the extant works of S. Pacian, Bishop of Barcelona MDCCCXLIV

-vol18libraryoffa00unse
-Morals on Job by S. Gregory the Great
-Vol I. Parts I. and II.
-1844

 vol19libraryoffa00unse
 Select Treatises of S. Athanasius in Controversy with the Arians MDCCCXLIV